DavidKarnik/webGame/README.md

 # Web Game Project

+Just for learn TypeScript, Angular and comunication Frontend <-> Backend (Java - Spring).
 Project of simple Web Game.
 Event click on targets to Score/Miss.
 Project is implemented with several tools, IDEs and languages so there is little mess in files.

 # Angular